Downtown Napa Art Walk

-Over the past two decades, the downtown area of Napa has gone through a massive revolution.
-With the construction they put in place to stop the historic flooding in the area, it turned the riverfront part of Downtown Napa into a beautiful space you can both walk and bike ride along.
-One of the best ways to experience it is to grab a map from the visitors center near the Napa General Store and head out on the art walk around downtown.
+Over the past two decades, the downtown area of Napa city has gone through a massive revolution.
+With the construction they did to stop the historic flooding in the area, it turned the riverfront part of Downtown Napa into a beautiful space you can both walk and bike along.
+One of the best ways to experience it is to grab a map from the visitor center, near the Napa General Store, and head out on the art walk around downtown.
 Here is all the information.

 - About a mile and a half of walking